-Since he is such a highly-touted prospect, Preston Stone has received tons of offers from many of the nation’s top programs and coaching staffs will be working hard to bring in the talented quarterback for the next year and a half.
+Since he is such a highly-touted prospect, Preston Stone has received tons of offers from many of the nation's top programs and coaching staffs will be working hard to bring in the talented quarterback over the next year.

-All three major recruiting sites — 247Sports, ESPN, and Rivals — have Stone rated as a four-star player.
-ESPN has him rated lower than 247Sports at 14 for his position, 18th in the state, and 101st in the entire recruiting cycle.
-But he is much higher on Rivals as the top dual-threat quarterback, is fifth in the state overall, and 23rd in the country.
+All three major recruiting sites -- 247Sports, ESPN, and Rivals -- have Stone rated as a four-star player.
+ESPN has him rated lower than 247Sports at 14th for his position, 8th in the state, and 85th in the entire recruiting cycle.

 Stone's family aren't strangers to the process of college football recruiting, either.
 His two older brothers are already playing at the next level.
 His brother Lindell Stone is a quarterback at Virginia while Parker Stone is a wide receiver at SMU.